What is Leverage in Crypto Trading? A Complete Guide

 Example Calculation

-A $500 trade with 10x leverage controls $5,000.
-A 5% price increase yields a $250 profit, but a 5% drop results in a $250 loss—half your capital gone.
-This highlights why risk management is crucial in leverage trading.
+In Margin Trading, a $500 trade with 10x leverage controls $5,000.
+A 5% price increase yields a $250 profit, but a 5% drop results in a $250 loss, half your capital gone.
+This highlights why risk management is crucial in leveraged trading.

-Leverage trading can amplify both profits and losses, making it a high-risk, high-reward strategy.
+Leverage trading can amplify both profits and losses, making leveraged trading crypto a high‑risk, high‑reward approach that must be used with caution.
 Understanding its advantages and dangers is essential before getting started.

 Benefits